Quantum-data-driven dynamical transition in quantum learning: Additional numerical results

 \section{Additional numerical results}

-In the main text, our develop the coupled dynamical equations Eqs.~\eqref{eq:dyeqs_UT} replying on an assumption that the relative dQNTK $\lambda_{\gamma \alpha \beta}(t) = \mu_{\gamma \alpha \beta} (t)/\sqrt{K_{\gamma \gamma}(t) K_{\beta \beta}(t)}$ converges to a constant in late time, and provide numerical results based on a generalized norm.
-In the following, we show the additional numerical evidence to support it for each dynamics.
+In the main text, \BZ{we} develop the coupled dynamical equations Eqs.~\eqref{eq:dyeqs_UT} \BZ{relying} on an assumption that the relative dQNTK $\lambda_{\gamma \alpha \beta}(t) = \mu_{\gamma \alpha \beta} (t)/\sqrt{K_{\gamma \gamma}(t) K_{\beta \beta}(t)}$ converges to a constant \BZ{at} late time, and provide numerical results based on a generalized norm.
+In the following, we show the additional numerical evidence to support it for each \BZ{type of} dynamics.
 From the definition of $\lambda_{\gamma \alpha \beta}$, we see that $\lambda_{\gamma \alpha \beta} = \lambda_{\beta \alpha \gamma}$, and thus in the following we only present the independent elements.
 In Fig.~\ref{fig:lda_frozen_kernel},~\ref{fig:lda_frozen_error} and~\ref{fig:lda_mix_frozen}, we show the convergence of $\lambda_{\gamma \alpha \beta}$ for {\it frozen-kernel dynamics}, {\it frozen-error dynamics} and {\it mixed-frozen dynamics} in the exponential convergence class.
 In Fig.~\ref{fig:lda_critical},~\ref{fig:lda_critical_frozen_kernel},~\ref{fig:lda_critical_frozen_error},~\ref{fig:lda_critical_mix_frozen}, we plot its convergence for {\it critical point}, {\it critical-frozen-kernel dynamics}, {\it critical-frozen-error dynamics} and {\it critical-mixed-frozen dynamics} in the polynomial convergence class.
 In both convergence classes of dynamics, we see that every element of the relative dQNTK $\lambda_{\gamma \alpha \beta}$ converges to a constant in late time of training.

 In Fig.~\ref{fig:B_exp} and Fig.~\ref{fig:B_poly}, we show the convergence of geometric quantity $\angle_{\alpha \beta}(t)$ towards a constant for dynamics in exponential and polynomial convergence class, which supports Lemma.~\ref{lemma_B} in the main text.
-Indeed, the converged constant in every dynamics lie within the range $[-1, 1]$, indicating the geometric interpretation discussed in the main text.
+Indeed, the converged constant \BZ{for each} dynamics \BZ{lies} within the range $[-1, 1]$, indicating the geometric interpretation discussed in the main text.